xc-racer99/android-camera-timing-pc/README.md

 Pre-requisites
 --------------

+For a basic build
 - cmake
 - QT5

+For the experimental OCR
 - OpenCV 2 (OpenCV 3 may work, but you won't be able to use the training feature)
 - Boost
 - Tesseract